DijkstraSolutions/dsc-console/README.md

 AutoComplete will only follow the appropriate AutoComplete for that respective verb parent at the current level.
 This is important because today and tomorrow above both can AutoComplete after to based on the regex.

+The author, Walter Holm, wishes to acknowledge some of the ideas noted in this [gist](https://gist.github.com/benkoshy/7f6f28e158032534615773a9a1f73a10) by [Ben Koshy](https://github.com/benkoshy) as a crude inspiration.